archetype-themes/.github/profile/README.md

 ## Our Mission

 Archetype's mission here on Github is to lead the future of Shopify theme design and development.
-Alongside the rest of Shopify Theme community, we aim to establish standards, tools, resources, workflows, and best-practices that solve our biggest theme development pain points, and in turn lead to the highest quality online shopping experiences on the Web.
+Alongside the rest of Shopify Theme community, we aim to establish standards, tools, resources, workflows, and best-practices that solve our biggest theme development pain points and produce the highest quality online shopping experiences on the Web.